We must suffer – from here until Methanopolis coming

 Most probably true but those conflicts would still be dealt with in a way more decisive way and hence ended earlier if energy would not loom on our minds at every turn and twist.

 Let’s focus on Ukraine.
 Natural Gas has not been the source of the conflict.
 An urge for freedom was but it is undeniable that energy plays an important part in the way this drama unfolds.
-If Russia would not be the biggest gas supplier to the European Union, leaders in European countries would probably take a much more principled stance towards an aggressor.
+If Russia were not the biggest gas supplier to the European Union, leaders in European countries would probably take a much more principled stance towards an aggressor.
 If Natural Gas pipelines would not lead all through Ukraine, Russia would probably be a bit more relaxed about the situation and Ukrainians would not be threatened by energy oblivion.

-Without the energy weapon and the energy income, Putin would also not be able to dream grandiose dreams of a revival of the Soviet Union, and he would also have a much harder time with financing proxy wars in Georgia, Moldavia and foment unrest in other countries.
+Without the energy weapon and the energy income, Putin would also not be able to dream grandiose dreams of a revival of the Soviet Union, and he would also have a much harder time with financing proxy wars in Georgia, and Moldavia and foment unrest in other countries.

 Many of those arguments would be true to many of the earths oil producing regions or states.
 It almost looks like that just because oil has been found under their soil has stymied all efforts to find other ways to produce something someone might be willing to pay a buck for.

-Oil and gas, it seems, has an impoverishing effect on countries.
+Oil and gas, it seems, have an impoverishing effect on countries.
 Look around the world.
 Only a very few countries were able to resist the urge to become petro-economies when significant oil was found under their soil.
 This produces repression which in turn leads to tensions that search for a way to deflate producing conflict.

 Let’s take the Gaza conflict as another example.
 Again, this is not an oil or gas conflict per se.
 But without the money from energy-rich countries shoring up Hamas and other extremist groups, the conflict would be far less violent.